JamesChung/reference-docs/rust.md

 Use `#[doc(alias = "...")]` to make types and methods discoverable under other names that users may search for them by.

 In the top-level documentation, point the user to commonly used modules, features, types, traits, and methods.

+## Creates vs. Packages

+A create is a Rust module hierarchy starting at a root _.rs_ file (one where you can use crate-level attributes like `#![feature]`) - usually something like _lib.rs_ or _main.rs_.

+In contrast, a package is a collection of crates and metadata, so essentially all that's described by a _Cargo.toml_ file.
+That may include a library crate, multiple binary crates, some integration test crates, and maybe even multiple workspace members that themselves have _Cargo.toml_ files.

 ## The SemVer Trick